LeaKaftan/leakaftan/content/research/index.md

 _title hidden for review_, currently under review with the _European Political Science Review_

-_title hidden for review_, co-authored survey experiment with Theresa Gessler
+_title hidden for review_, co-authored survey experiment with Theresa Gessler, _currently under review with Political Research Quarterly_

 _title hidden_, co-authored survey experiment with Theresa Gessler, _currently under review with the Journal of Elections, Public Opinion and Parties_